Agrover112/Graduate_Admissions_Prediction/README.md

 # Graduate_Admissions
-*Project no longer being maintained*
+*Project no longer being maintained because Retrospection:Catboost is heavily overfitted so something like an SVM or a simple Linear model would be much better :)*

 *Refer [report](report/Report.pdf) for details such as architecture,methdology,etc.*

-A Streamlit❤️ web app that predicts the chance of admission into masters program based on various factors using a Flask API  with Catboost model running as a background process on Windows .
+A Streamlit❤️ web app that predicts the chance of admission into masters program based on various factors using a Flask API  with Catboost model running as a background process on Windows . r

 <img src="https://github.com/Agrover112/Graduate_Admissions_Prediction/blob/main/Main_Page.png" alt="Main Page" style="height: 100px; width:100px;"/>